Animal virus: Invertebrates

-Arthropods is the largest group of animals and has shown to be a major reservoir of different viruses, both insect-specific viruses (ISV) and viruses that can infect both vertebrates and invertebrates, more known as arthropod-borne viruses (arboviruses).
+Arthropods are the largest group of animals and have shown to be a major reservoir of different viruses, both insect-specific viruses (ISV) and viruses that can infect both vertebrates and invertebrates, more known as arthropod-borne viruses (arboviruses).
 Insect-specific viruses are, as the name reveals, characterised by their incapacity to infect vertebrates.
 This can be assessed through, viral inoculation of mammalian, avian, or amphibian cell lines.
 The first (ISV) was discovered over 40 years ago by Stollar and Thomas.
 It was isolated from an Aedes aegypti cell culture where a large number of syncytia were observed and the virus was named cell fusing agent virus (CFAV).
 Further, when inoculated on different vertebrate cell lines no cytopathic effect (CPE) could be observed and the virus could not be re-isolated, suggesting that the virus must be insect-specific.

 Invertebrates do not produce antibodies by the lymphocyte-based adaptive immune system that is central to vertebrate immunity, but they are capable of effective immune responses.
 Phagocytosis was first observed in invertebrates, and this and other innate immune responses are important in immunity to viruses and other pathogens.
 The hemolymph of invertebrates contains many soluble defence molecules, such as hemocyanins, lectins, and proteins, which protect these animals against invaders.